Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 The method should reduce guesswork.
 If it mainly produces prettier paperwork, something has gone wrong.

-This workflow is useful because it makes intent easier to inspect, implementation easier to hand off, and backlog state harder to fake.
+This workflow is useful because it makes intent easier to inspect, implementation easier to hand off, backlog state harder to fake.
 SDDRush exists because I use this pattern enough to want the boring parts scaffolded.
 Kotef exists because sometimes I want to automate more of the same loop without throwing the structure away.

 Resources